upenn-libraries/alchemy/README.md

 # Features and Uses

-alchemy is meant to be an extensible swiss army knife for working with Elements.
+alchemy is a cross-platform, extensible swiss army knife for working with Elements.
 It aspires to provide:

 - A collection of pre-packaged, ready-to-run tasks broadly useful to Elements users